 Virgin Australia offers the primary cardholder unlimited access to Virgin Australia lounges – and you’ll also be able to bring in a guest travelling with you.
 You’ll need to be travelling with Virgin Australia to gain access.

-American Express also has growing network of Amex-branded airline lounges globally, including one opened in 2015 in Sydney Airport’s International Terminal and another set to open at the Melbourne Airport in the second half of 2017, read more about it here.
+American Express also has growing network of Amex-branded airline lounges globally, including one opened in 2015 in Sydney Airport’s International Terminal and another set to open at the Melbourne Airport in early 2018, read more about it here.

 You’ll receive a Priority Pass lounge membership for you and a supplementary cardholder, and a guest travelling with you, which now includes eateries at Sydney and Brisbane Airports.
 (There is also a 10% discount on paid Priority Pass memberships here for Point Hacks readers.)